andrewdavidmackenzie/flow/docs/first_flow/understanding.md

 a separate project in GitHuib) may display the output in some other way.

 ### Functions
-This flow uses two functions: `stdout` from `flowruntime` as described above, plus `add` from the flow library called `flowstdlib` to add two integers together.
+This flow uses two functions: `stdout` from `context` as described above, plus `add` from the flow library called `flowstdlib` to add two integers together.

 ### Connections